kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 ```

 #### Step 2.1b - ***Option 43 with Windows DHCP Configuration***
-If using the Windows DHCP Server and the Option 43 discovery method is desired then paste the following configuration into PowerShell:
+If using the Windows DHCP Server and the Option 43 discovery method is desired, then paste the following configuration into PowerShell:

 ```
 Set-DhcpServerv4OptionValue -ScopeId 192.168.5.0 -OptionId 43 -Value ([System.Text.Encoding]::ASCII.GetBytes("5A1N;B2;K4;I198.18.129.100;J80"))